 The Symposium's keynote speaker is Dr. John Lauritz Larson, the author of "Internal Improvements: National Public Works and the Promise of Popular Government in the Early United States".

 A call for papers and other information will be issued by the Symposium coordinators soon.
-Visit Friendship Hill's dedicated page regularly for more information or call 724-329-2501.
+For updates, visit Friendship Hill's dedicated page regularly for more information or call 724-329-2501.